10 Best Roic Growth Champions for November 2025

 Risk Factors

-• Same as GOOGL: regulatory, competition, and revenue concentration
+• Same as GOOGL: regulatory, competitive, and macroeconomic risks

 Meta Platforms, Inc. (META)